 Asia Pacific Global Corruption Barometer 2017

-In its latest Asia Pacific edition of the Global Corruption Barometer, Transparency International conducted an extensive survey in 16 countries, regions and territories across the Asia Pacific, including South Korea with a sample of 1000 interviewees.
+Asia Pacific Global Corruption Barometer 2017 survey report, Transparency International conducted an extensive survey in 16 countries, regions and territories across the Asia Pacific, including South Korea with a sample of 1000 interviewees.

 Between July 2015 and January 2017, a total of 21,861 people across the region were asked about their perceptions and experiences of corruption.
 The conclusion of the survey led to the estimate that over 900 million people in the 16 countries studied had paid a bribe over the last year while trying to access basic services.
 The survey results show a great diversity in corruption risks across the surveyed countries.
 The report also highlights the need for better whistleblower protection and efficient reporting mechanisms in general, and addresses several recommendations for Governments to address these challenges.